Admissions & Aid

 If you need help, contact Student Affairs at 718.951.5352 or via e-mail.
 Dean Smith or one of her staff members will be happy to assist you.

 Resources are available for students experiencing food insecurity and struggling to eat regular healthy meals every day.
 Resources include, but are not limited to, the BC Food Pantry, grocery store cards, and food vouchers to use near campus.
 Connecting to these resources is easy.
-Just complete the Food Insecurity Intake Form online.
+Schedule an appointment using the Student Affairs Help Tool in BC WebCentral for food insecurity assistance.
 A staff member will follow up with more information.
-You can also schedule an appointment using the Student Affairs Help Tool in BC WebCentral for Food Insecurity Assistance.

 In order to be eligible for the following resources managed by Student Affairs, you must be a degree-seeking student in good academic standing.
 Note that these resources are one-shot assistance: